kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

     }
 ```

 This is some extra work, but you also get to control what fields that will be sent into Elm.
 And you get generic JSON serializing at the same time.

 Not all values are relevant all the time.
-And some values should not be shared like password hashes and email adresses, so this would be a good practice anyway.
+And some values should not be shared through the API's and frontend, like password hashes and email adresses, so this would be a good practice anyway.

 ## Make a widget entry-point